 coordinated by DIVERSITAS in the Western Pacific and Asia (DIWPA)

 One of the main functions of DIWPA is capacity building of scientists in particular young scientists from developing countries.
-In the fiscal year 2018, we DIWPA will have “2018 DIWPA International Field Biology Course in Kiso River, Japan” where graduate and undergraduate students in the Western Pacific and Asia regions will stay at a station together with professors and learn stream ecology including basic limnology in streams, fundamental ecological and/or biodiversity studies on sessile algae, benthic invertebrates, freshwater fish, data analyses and database preparation.
+We DIWPA will have “2023 DIWPA International Field Biology Course in Lake Biwa, Japan” where graduate and undergraduate students in the Western Pacific and Asia will learn together aquatic ecology including basic limnology in lakes, fundamental ecological and/or biodiversity studies on plankton, benthic invertebrates, data analyses and database preparation.
 The details are as follows.
 Motivated students, who belong to DIWPA or whose supervisors are the DIWPA members, are highly welcome for applying.

 - Financial Support:

 DIWPA provides a stipend to a successful applicant to cover the expenses for accommodation and travel from your country/region.